S & R Law Firm

 The same law that makes refusal illegal also requires that police officers explain this law to the people they arrest.
 There is a state form that explains the refusal law that will generally be read to a person arrested for DWI.
 In theory this means that every person should understand the consequences of a refusal when they are arrested.
 The problem is that often a person may be tired or (let’s face it) somewhat intoxicated, and the form is written in complicated legalese that does not really explain anything.
 Police officers are generally not thrilled when a person demands an explanation and do not bend over backwards to explain how the law works.
 The result is that a person is often quickly read a form they don’t fully understand and then charged with refusal when they ask for further clarification.Refusal of Tests: PBT vs. BAC

 A first violation of 18.2-268.3 is a civil offense, like a speeding ticket.
 However the punishment is quite severe – the court is required to take away a guilty person’s license for one year.
-A judge does not even have the option to reduce the length of the suspension, it must be for one year.
-Unlike DWI, there is also no possibility for a restricted license, so any driving at all for one year is against the law and a separate crime.
+However, recently the law changed to allow a judge to allow for a restricted license to be issued after 30 days in cases where a person is convicted of refusal of tests.
+Previously, no restricted license could be issued at all, so this is a positive development in the law, though it is at the court’s discretion to grant a motion for a restricted license..
 If found guilty of driving while intoxicated and refusal, a person can lose their license for two years total, because they are punished separately, so the consequences are quite harsh.